Square VS QuickBooks

 Choose Square If…

-- You need a full-fledged POS system with hardware options available
+- You need a full POS system with multiple hardware options

-- You need to take payments online and in person
+- You accept payments in person and online

 Choose QuickBooks If…